lucyc166/lucyc166.github.io/_pages/about-me.md

 social: true  # includes social icons at the bottom of the page
 ---

-<font size="-2">Hi!
+Hi!
 I'm Lucy.
 I'm interested in astrophysics and cultivating equity in STEM education.

 With perpetually busy immigrant parents, I had to learn to navigate the world by myself -- from sports, to school, to college applications.
 From this process, I've found the power of mentorship: SO many people have shared their time to guide me to get me to where I am today.
 <br>